 Place the baking sheet in the freezer for 20 minutes until firm.
 Cut the bark into 16 even pieces.
 Allow the bark to come to room temperature before serving or packaging.

-Recipe: Easy Holiday Chocolate Bark
+Easy 2-Ingredient Holiday Chocolate Bark

 Made with only 2 ingredients, this easy chocolate bark recipe is a great no-bake holiday treat.

 - 1 cup chocolate chips (dark, semi, milk, bittersweet, or white)

 - 1 cup trail mix, preferably one with nuts and dried fruit

 - Line a baking sheet with parchment paper.

 - Melt the chocolate according to the (brand) packaging using the stovetop or microwave method.

 - Spoon the melted chocolate over the parchment paper.

 - Spread the chocolate in a 1/4-inch square layer, approximately 7-inches by 7-inches.